C# Programming > Data

 The important part is the definition of the function.
 Since generic lists can be of any type, we have to make use of the notation <T> to let the compiler know to expect a single type of elements:

-public static string ArrayToStringGeneric<T>(IList<T> array)
+public static string ArrayToStringGeneric<T>(IList<T> array, string delimeter)

 This function is very elegant.
 It will work for any type of C# list (including arrays such as int[]).
 The only list it will fail to compile with is ArrayList.
 That is because ArrayList is non-generic.